FAQ at the FrontDesk

 Our doctors require a consult prior to many of our surgical procedures.
 In addition to the reasons stated above this allows our insurance department to check your benefits prior to your surgery date.
-Our insurance department will mail you an estimate of any out of pocket costs, deductibles or copays.
-Please note this is only an estimate of your out of pocket costs, not an actual guarantee of how your insurance company will process your claim.
+Our insurance department will mail you an estimate of any out-of-pocket costs, deductibles, or copays.
+Please note this is only an estimate of your out-of-pocket costs, not an actual guarantee of how your insurance company will process your claim.
 In cases where a consult is not required or is not possible prior to surgery, deposits and fees will be discussed at the time your appointment is made.

 Do you accept payment plans?

-We accept Visa, MasterCard or Discover as well as cash and personal checks.
+We accept Visa, MasterCard, or Discover as well as cash and personal checks.
 If these options do not work for you, our billing department can assist you with an application for the CitiHealth card or Care Credit.
-This is a line of credit, based upon creditworthiness and may be used for services rendered at our facilities.
+This is a line of credit, based upon creditworthiness, and may be used for services rendered at our facilities.
 We are your surgeons and not a financial institution.
 We are unable to extend credit or finance procedures.
 This is best provided for you by financial institutions like Citihealth or Care Credit.

 Do you accept Medicare?

 We do participate with Medicare.
 Medicare does not cover dental procedures.
 Medicare covers only certain medical procedures.
 Medicare does not cover general anesthesia in conjunction with these medical procedures.
 You will be asked to read and sign a Medicare Advanced Beneficiary Notice (ABN) if you request that we submit a claim to Medicare on your behalf for these services.
-The ABN form serves notice to you that some services may not be covered by Medicare and you will be responsible for the fees.
+The ABN form serves as notice to you that some services may not be covered by Medicare and you will be responsible for the fees.